John Holmes Prentiss: Career

+Printing

 Prentiss became foreman of the New York Evening Post before moving to Cooperstown, New York, in October 1808.
 He became the printer of The Impartial Observer, which had been founded by Judge William Cooper.
 In 1809, the paper's name was changed to The Cooperstown Federalist to reflect its political affiliation.
 When Cooper died Prentiss became the paper's owner and editor.
 In 1818, the name was changed to The Freeman's Journal dropping the Federalist label as Prentiss shifted his political support to the Democratic-Republican Party.
 He operated the newspaper until his retirement in 1849.

+National Guard

 In addition to operating the newspaper, Prentiss served in the New York Militia, appointed by Governor DeWitt Clinton as inspector of the 16th Division with the rank of colonel.
 He was postmaster of Cooperstown from April 24, 1833, to February 17, 1837, and was vice president of the 1837 New York State Democratic convention in Albany.

+Congress

 Prentiss was elected as the Twenty-fifth and Twenty-sixth Congresses as a Democrat, serving from March 4, 1837, to March 3, 1841.
 He was not a candidate for renomination in 1840 and returned to his newspaper, in addition serving as president of the Bank of Cooperstown.